sparkflows/sparkflows-docs/docs/time-series/time_series_feature_engineering.rst

    * - Time-segmentation
      - Divide data in morning, afternoon, evening, night to get more idea about time based pattern
    * - MovingWindowingFunctions
-     - Calculates the moving values using the given function.
+     - Calculates the moving values using the given function
    * - WindowingAnalytics
-     - Simple and exponantial function
+     - Implements window functions is mainly through the operators rolling and expanding

 DateTimeFieldExtract